Robust Design from Systems Physics: Robust Design from Statistical Physics

+where $a$ is an auxiliary variable parametrizing a straight line from $\vec{0}$ to $\vec{\epsilon}_k^{\;\textsf{ult}}$.
+While the free energy minimum $\vec{x}_k$ defines the ``best-in-class'' mesoscale design, the basin of all mesoscale designs that design stress brings back to the best-in-class design defines an \emph{architecture class}.

+We have defined architecture classes thus far for isolated subsystems.
 When subsystem designers incorporate effects that arise from coupling to other subsystems, other subsystems exert \emph{external} design stress or strain on the subsystem of interest.
-Whether the interaction between subsystems exerts external stress or strain depends on the nature of this interaction.
-In statistical mechanics, these different loading types correspond to intensive or extensive modification to the specification of the system.
-This is analogous to the different forms of mechanical loading that can be applied to a steel rod.
-For example, the external load can exert a constant force on the rod, i.e.\ fixed stress or intensive modification, by attaching a fixed weight, for example.
-Or the rod can be stretched by some fixed amount, i.e.\ fixed external strain or extensive modification, followed by a measurement of the tensile force.
+External stress and strain correspond, respectively, to what are referred to in statistical mechanics as ``intensive'' (size independent) or ``extensive'' (size dependent) modifications of the specification of the system.

+Going back to the analogy of a metal rod, this nomenclature reflects that a mechanical load can be applied to the rod with two protocols.
+One is to subject the rod to a fixed external stress force, or intensive modification, and measure the resulting strain.
+The other is to subject the rod to a fixed linear strain, or extensive modification, in form of stretching or compression and measure the resulting stress.

-In design terms, a concrete example of external design stress would be the need to route a connection from a functional unit to an external subsystem, with the direction and cost per unit length specified for the connection.
-This scenario creates a uniform design stress $\vec{\sigma}^\textsf{ext}$ on the subsystem, and the new local optimum would be found at the location where the internal design stress balances the external $\vec{\sigma}^\textsf{ext}+\vec{\sigma}=0$.
-An example for external strain would be the need to position an additional object of fixed size $\vec{\epsilon}^\textsf{ext}$ at the optimum location for a different functional unit, thereby displacing that functional unit via an external strain of at least $\vec{\epsilon}^\textsf{ext}$.
+Protocols for materials response have direct analogues in systems design.
+In systems design, an example of external design stress would arise from the need to route a connection from a functional unit to an external subsystem, with the direction and cost per unit length specified for the connection.
+This scenario creates a uniform design stress $\vec{\sigma}^\textsf{ext}$ on the subsystem (Fig.~\ref{fig:system_setup}a), and the new local optimum would be found at the location where the internal design stress balances the external $\vec{\sigma}^\textsf{ext}+\vec{\sigma}=0$.
+An example of external strain would be the need to position an additional object in the location $\vec{x}_k$, thus requiring the shift of subsystem design features by design strain of $\vec{\epsilon}{\,}^\textsf{ext}$ away from the minimum.
+In either case, external stress or strain may or may not push the mesoscale design into a different architecture class basin.
+Resisting the architecture class shift is the property that we call \emph{robustness}.